shogogan/racoon-mask/README.md

 It will take the date format and set the mask using it.

-We still do not support th full length of the date format, just the mostly used by now.
+We still do not support the full length of the date format available, just the mostly used by now.

 | Date Format Part | Supported |
 | :--------------- | :-------- |